 How do I remove the smell of smoke from a mattress?

-For a mattress cover with baking soda and rub it in.
-Wait a few hours and use hose attachment on vacuum to vacuum up.
+For a mattress, cover it with baking soda and rub it in.
+Wait a few hours and use the hose attachment on a vacuum to vacuum up.

-I had forgot the stove in my house on with eggs and water in a pot.
-We were gone for 3 hours.
-We came bck home and the house was smoking.
+I had forgot the stove in my house was on with eggs and water in a pot.
+We were gone for three hours.
+We came back home and the house was smoking.
 We aired the house out, but it still smells really bad.
-How do I get rid of the smell.
+How do I get rid of the smell?
 I also noticed that my bedroom smells really bad, especially the mattress.
-I read that you can clean mattresses but my mattress is a memory foam one.
+I read that you can clean mattresses, but my mattress is a memory foam one.
 Will I have to replace my mattress?

 My husband fell asleep while cooking mac & cheese.
 I was sleeping on the 2nd floor of our house and woke up b/c the entire house was filled with smoke.
 There is no physical damage but everything smells horrible.
 I’m not sure that we should even be breathing this in it’s so bad.
 Please HELP ME!
 Do I turn it into our homeowners insurance or is there a home remedy to fix this?

-Cooking: large pot of water boiling on stove and hamburger meat & sausage frying in large pan.
-Left house FULL of SMOKE with a TERRIBLE NASTY SMELL.
-Walls, floors, counter tops, everything is greasy Feeling & Really Stinks!!!
-HELP whats the best way to clean and restore my house???
+Cooking (large pot of water boiling on the stove and hamburger meat & sausage frying in a large pan) left the house full of smoke with a terrible, nasty smell.
+Walls, floors, countertops, everything is greasy-feeling and really stinks!!!
+HELP.
+What’s the best way to clean and restore my house???

 Our pellet stove backed up and burnt up into the hopper.
 It filled the entire basement and upstairs of nasty smoke, causing a terrible structure fire-like smell.
 How do I get that smell out of my house?